May: Team SJI Paddle to Silver and Bronze at Inter-school Dragonboat Competition

 As part of our Education and Career Guidance (ECG) Programme, SJI embarked on its inaugural Work Experience Programme (WEP) for all the Year 4 Integrated Programme (IP) students where students were assigned to various external organisations to learn and gain valuable work experience for a period of 2 weeks from 9 to 20 January before they resume school in Year 5 in February.

 Through WEP, the students gained a greater self-awareness as they explored their career interests and were able to better understand the world of work beyond school.
-Several students also shared their interesting work experiences at the closing ceremony of WEP on 1 February.
+Several students also shared their interesting work experiences at the WEP closing ceremony on 1 February.

 Choo Yi Ming, who was attached to Changi General Hospital, shared that his WEP experience provided him with valuable insight into what doctors do on a daily basis.
 It also allowed him to connect with professionals in the field and clarified doubts he had about the medical field.
 The doctors were very caring and explained everything to him patiently.